"Something To Crow About" celebrates the return of the migrating Crows to Lancaster PA each winter.

 Celebrated avian artist Deborah Diana earned "All-Crow" honors in this year's "All-Crow" art show.

-Deborah, who won "Best in Crow" in 2015 and 2016, was also the first artist elected to STCA's Caw of Fame.
+Deborah won "Best in Crow" in 2015 and 2016, and was the first to be inducted into STCA's Caw of Fame - Visual Arts.

-Hey Deborah, You are Something To Crow About!
+Hey Deb, You are Something To Crow About!

 MIMI SHAPIRO EARNS "FEATHER IN YER CAP"